-With term life insurance, there are few exclusions on whether a policy will be paid out — usually it’s limited to suicide within the first two years or an illness that was intentionally not disclosed in the application process.
+With term life insurance, there are few exclusions on whether a policy will be paid out — usually it’s limited to suicide within the first two years or intentionally not disclosing material information in the application process.

 For many people, medically underwritten term life insurance is a good value.
-Premiums are usually affordable, and you have coverage during the years your family needs it most — until your mortgage is paid off, your spouse is retired, or your kids are no longer financially dependent.
+Premiums are usually affordable, and you have coverage during the years your family needs it most — until your mortgage is paid off, your spouse or domestic partner is retired, or your financially dependent children are on their own.

 Buying quality term life insurance has become much easier recently thanks to modern technology.
-You can apply online and receive an instant decision on coverage eligibility.
+You can apply online for a Haven Term policy and receive an instant decision on coverage eligibility.
 If a medical exam is needed, you’ll be notified on the spot, and, with Haven Life, you have 90 days to take it.
 There’s no reason to fear the medical exam either — when an exam is needed, most Haven Life customers find it to be a simple process.

-Additionally, when choosing a company to financially protect your family, make sure you check their ratings in your researching process.
-When you’re buying a policy, it’s a promise to pay out a death benefit to your loved ones over the next 10 to 30 years.
-Life insurance companies receive ratings from independent agencies based on their assessment of the insurer’s financial strength and claims-paying ability.
+Additionally, when choosing a company to financially protect your family, make sure you check their financial ratings in your researching process.
+When a company issuesa policy, it’s a commitment to pay out a death benefit to your loved ones over the next 10 to 30 years if you were to pass away.
+Life insurance companies receive ratings from independent agencies based on their assessment of the company’s financial strength and claims-paying ability.
 The higher the rating, the higher the rating agency’s assessment that the insurer will be around to pay the policy’s benefit.

-When purchasing insurance to financially protect your family from the worst case scenario, you, of course, want the comfort of knowing that there aren’t significant contingencies on how you pass away.
+When purchasing insurance to financially protect your spouse and children from the worst case scenario, you, of course, want the comfort of knowing that there aren’t significant contingencies on how you pass away.

-AD&D insurance could be a good option if you are unable to qualify for medical underwriting under a life insurance policy.
-It may also be a good option if it is the only coverage you can afford.
+Accidental death insurance could be a good option if you are unable to qualify for medical underwriting under a life insurance policy.
+It may also be a good option if it is the only life insurance coverage you can afford.
 However, if you are healthy and have an uncomplicated medical history, then you’ll usually get a better value with a medically underwritten term life insurance policy.

 Life insurance is extremely valuable to your family and one of the most thoughtful gifts you can provide your loved ones.
-For many people, term life insurance is a better option than AD&D insurance to help financially protect your family because you are covered regardless of if you were to die from an accident or illness.
+For many people, term life insurance is a better option than accidental death insurance to help financially protect your family because you are covered regardless of how you pass away.